 Where a new referral involves a family member who is already part of an open period of involvement (including as a significant person), the new referral should be allocated, in the first instance, to the district responsible for the open period of involvement regardless of the geographical location of where the family is living.

 In these cases, the case managing district can seek co-work and/or services from another district.
-Once an assessment has been completed and a plan developed, consideration is given to the need to transfer the case.
+Once a CSI has been completed and a plan developed, consideration is given to the need to transfer the case.

 New period of involvement with a family who resides across different district offices